 The centrepiece of the package is a $112.5 million Council Job Retention Allowance to safeguard jobs and retain skills within the local government sector.

-The Council Job Retention Allowance provides a payment of $1,500 per fortnight per employee for up to three months to limit local government job losses.
+The Job Retention Allowance provides a payment to councils of $1,500 per fortnight per employee for up to three months to limit local government job losses.

 To access the funding councils need:

 - To be parties to the Local Government (State) Award 2017 agreeing to adopt the Local Government (COVID-19) Splinter Award 2020 or equivalent agreement with relevant industrial unions